process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 - help people with the questions they ask on the [Github Issues](https://github.com/process-analytics/bpmn-visualization-js/issues )
 - submitting bug reports and feature requests in the [Github Issues](https://github.com/process-analytics/bpmn-visualization-js/issues/new )
-- [writing code](CONTRIBUTING.md#code-and-documentation-changes) which can be incorporated into BPMN Visualization JS itself
+- [writing code](CONTRIBUTING.md#code-and-documentation-changes) which can be incorporated into `bpmn-visualization` itself
 - [improving](CONTRIBUTING.md#code-and-documentation-changes) the documentation
-- improve the existing example applications to demonstrate features in BPMN Visualization JS
+- improve the existing example applications to demonstrate features in `bpmn-visualization`

 ## Code and documentation changes